mer-hybris/hadk.sailfishos.org/modifications.rst

 Modifications and Patches
 =========================

-Running SailfishOS using libhybris and Mer requires a few modifications to a standard Android/CM system.
+Running Sailfish OS using libhybris and Mer requires a few modifications to a standard Android/CM system.
 We maintain forks of some repos with those patches aplied.